jestjs/jest/docs/CLI.md

 ### `--logHeapUsage`

 Logs the heap usage after every test.
 Useful to debug memory leaks.
-Can be used together with `--runInBand` and `--expose-gc` in node to diagnose memory leaks, etc.
+Can be used together with flags like `--runInBand` or `--expose-gc` to diagnose memory leaks, etc.

 ### `--maxConcurrency=<num>`